-The Benefits of Reading Aloud to your Child
+The Benefits of Reading Aloud to your Children

-Reading aloud to your child can have massive benefits to their literacy learning and can really influence their future love of reading.
+Reading aloud to kids can have massive benefits to their literacy learning and can really influence their future love of reading.

 Reading aloud has been found to improve a child’s vocabulary knowledge and their reading comprehension, with the effects being greater in younger children.
 It has also recently been reported that children who are read a lot to at home can start school having heard around 1.4 million more words than those whose parents don’t read to them.

 As children grow, their continuing interest in books and magazines is greater if they were read aloud to when they were younger.